This article may contain compensated links. See our full disclosure here

 Parco del Conero

-Imagine azure Adraitic waters, limestone cliffs and white pebble beaches fringed with fragrant woodland, and you can picture the fertile, natural setting of Parco del Conero.
-Close to Ancona, this regional park occupies an unspoilt, tranquil site of 60 square kilometers.
+Imagine azure Adriatic waters, limestone cliffs and white pebble beaches fringed with fragrant woodland, and you can picture the fertile, natural setting of Parco del Conero.
+Close to Ancona, this regional park occupies an unspoiled, tranquil site of 60 square kilometers.
 Walking the trails, sampling the local Rosso Connero red wine and gazing at Monte Connero and the vineyards below are popular pastimes here.

 On the south side of Umbria’s Mount Subasio is Spello, a truly splendid Italian destination.
-It is characterised by medieval and Roman architecture, and is a place of artistic, cultural and environmental significance.
+It is characterized by medieval and Roman architecture and is a place of artistic, cultural and environmental significance.
 The city gate, frescoed churches, twisting medieval streets, Roman villa and Villa Fidelia Park are highlights, as are the bars and restaurants around the Piazza della Repubblica.

 Perugia in central Umbria, is a walled university town abundant in medieval, Etruscan and Roman buildings.
 The city has a lively food scene, and is famous as the birthplace of Baci chocolates.
 Whether you prefer to discover history, explore culture, sample great food or shop till you drop, Perugia offers a wealth of intriguing and enjoyable opportunities.

 Civita di Bagnoregio is positioned just under 450 meters above sea level, which contributes to the stunning setting of this central Italian gem.
 Bordered on either side by the dramatic, striped Rio Chiaro and Rio Torbido ravines, you can only reach this village by pedestrian bridge.
 Inhabited since the Etruscan era, this beautiful village has been shaped by Gothic, Roman, Frankish, Lomardian and noble Italian influences.